We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - Drop: The heel-to-toe drop indicates how much difference there is in the height of the heel compared with the height of the toe.
 In general, shoes have a drop of about

-8–12 millimeters, but this may vary depending on the wearer’s preference.
+8–12 millimeters (mm), but this may vary depending on the wearer’s preference.

 There are some key characteristics to avoid while looking for running shoes.
 General tips include:

-- Avoiding incorrect fitting shoes: To ensure a correct fit, people should measure the length, width, and depth of their foot.
+- Avoiding incorrectly fitting shoes: People should measure the length, width, and depth of their feet to ensure a correct fit.
 If the shoe is too tight or too loose, injury is more likely.

 - Avoiding shoes for other purposes: It is important to consider the intended use of the shoe.
 Shoes not intended for running are unlikely to provide the necessary support.
 Additionally, shoes with high cushioning may be suitable for road running but not function well on trails.